aarongitlin/agv2/source/writings/2017-10-24-design-ecologies.markdown

 title: "From Design Systems to Design Ecologies"
 date: 2017-10-24 23:21
 published: true
+intro: 'Growing organizations must accept growing complexity.
+When one "design system" is not enough, sometimes collections of systems are used, in what could be called a design ecology.'
 ---
 <div class="image-wrapper medium">
 		<img src="https://media.giphy.com/media/12fNxpgLxJDG0w/giphy.gif" />
 </div>

-**TL;DR** Growing organizations must accept growing complexity.
-When one "design system" is not enough, sometimes collections of systems are used, in what could be called a design ecology.

---

 I wrote [nearly two years ago about Design Systems](http://aarongitlin.com/writings/systems.html), while I was at my peak obsession with the concept and the term.
 Since that time I worked on quite a few projects that all, to at least some extent, incorporated those ideals and the process.
 I simply cannot imagine that changing anytime soon.